 Composed of student-selected representatives from each class, the Student Service Board meets weekly to discuss ways to engage and inspire the EA community.
 The student members bring with them a passion for service and a wide range of talents, interests, and gifts.

 Faculty Advisors: Fr.
 Tim Gavin and Mrs. Becky Brinks

 In 2012, The Episcopal Academy developed a partnership with St. Marc’s School in Cerca, Haiti.
 Our primary goal is to help students realize that we find our own humanity in making the stranger our neighbor.

-This partnership allows our students to see a world that is completely different than their own world – a world without plumbing, electricity, roads, modern conveniences, or clean water.
-This partnership allows our students to learn that embracing the needs of others as their own will lead them to a purposeful life.
-In addition, our students in return learn that happiness is not brought about by material wealth but through community.
+This partnership allows our students to see a world that is completely different than their own – a world without plumbing, electricity, roads, modern conveniences, or clean water.
+This partnership allows students to learn that embracing the needs of others as their own will lead them to a purposeful life.
+In addition, students learn that happiness is not brought about by material wealth but through community.
 Our mission is to foster a mutually respectful relationship between our schools.

 To date, we have built a new school, brought solar power to Cerca, and built a water purification system.
 Our next step focuses on developing a farm to help the people in Cerca battle malnutrition.
 Each April, a group of EA students, parents, and teachers set up a two-day medical clinic offering dental work, eye exams and glasses, and a general health check.
 We have established medical records and are able to examine the data to see what are the most important medical needs of the students and families associated with St. Marc’s School in Cerca, Haiti.